OpenEvalProject/evals/manuscripts/elife-65776/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/65776/elife-65776-fig6-v2.jpg)

-**Figure 6.:** A) inhibiting infected red blood cells from binding chondroitin sulfate A (CSA) and sequestering in the placenta and/or (B) promoting phagocytosis of infected red blood cells by monocytes and/or neutrophils.Selected features that may inhibit placental sequestration include IgG3 to the whole infected red blood cell and IgG3 and IgA2 to VAR2CSA's CSA binding domain DBL2.
+**Figure 6.:** Selected features that may inhibit placental sequestration include IgG3 to the whole infected red blood cell and IgG3 and IgA2 to VAR2CSA's CSA binding domain DBL2.
 Selected features that may promote parasite clearance by antibody dependent phagocytosis include IgG3 to the whole infected red blood cell and to DBL2, IgA2 to DBL2, and neutrophil and monocyte phagocytosis of whole infected red blood cells.
 ADNP: antibody-dependent neutrophil phagocytosis; ADCP: antibody-dependent cellular phagocytosis; VAR2CSA: a parasite protein expressed on the surface of the infected red blood cell, made up of Duffy binding-like domains (DBL).

 We hypothesized that pregnant women who had P. falciparum peripheral blood parasitemia at delivery but who did not have placental sequestration were protected from placental malaria by antibody immunity targeting VAR2CSA, and we sought to determine the characteristics of this protective antibody response.
 We frequency matched groups on participant characteristics such as gravidity and urban or rural residence to minimize confounding by these variables that are known to affect exposure and immunity.
 Antibody features at enrollment did not differ between women with placental malaria and those who were uninfected at delivery, but they did differ between infected women with and without placental malaria at delivery.